JackSzwergold/Writing/memories/Being Dragged to See the Pharaoh.md

 ## Being Dragged to See the Pharaoh
-### About the Time my Brother Got Tickets to See the King Tut Exhibition at the Metropolitan Museum of Art in 1979 and How He Violently Dragged Me Along
+### About the Time my Brother Got Tickets to See the King Tut Exhibition at the Metropolitan Museum of Art in 1979 and How He
 By Jack Szwergold

 My first memory of what happened was my brother showing up on the weekend for a “surprise” unannounced visit like he usually did.
 To be fair, sometimes he would tell us he would show up, but many times he simply showed up out of nowhere without warning.